-Moder Dy CIC has teamed up with MSDS Marine (Scotland) along with other archaeologists, archivists and local history societies in Shetland and Skye to deliver an innovative Scottish islands community maritime and coastal heritage project.
-To reflect this Scottish inter-island theme we have called our project Cladaichean to Laebraks, which means shore to surf breaks in Gaelic and Shaetlan.
+Moder Dy CIC teamed up with MSDS Marine (Scotland) along with other archaeologists, archivists and local history societies in Shetland and Skye to deliver an innovative Scottish islands community maritime and coastal heritage project.
+To reflect this Scottish inter-island theme we called our project Cladaichean to Laebraks, which means shore to surf breaks in Gaelic and Shaetlan.

 Mapping your islands

 An introduction to using Geographic Information Services (GIS) to investigate and map your local area.
 This talk will show you how to use freely available GIS software and data (including seabed mapping, geological and archaeological data) to make maps and record information about your area.
 This will be an online talk presented by Sally from MSDS Marine and will be available to participants based in both Skye and Shetland.

 If you can’t make these dates, but would still like to learn how to use GIS then please get in touch with Sally to let her know, as there will be opportunities to run more sessions if there is interest!

 Burra Coastal Survey

 Join Esther and Marc from Moder Dy to explore and survey a section of the Burra coastline.
 We will teach you basic survey skills and recording techniques whilst walking and enjoying the beautiful coastline of Burra.

 Saturday 18th June 10am-3pm (Postponed due to COVID illness)